46 migrants found dead in abandoned trailer in San Antonio

 “This is nothing short of a horrific human tragedy,” Nirenberg said.

-It’s among the deadliest tragedies to have claimed thousands of lives of people attempting to cross the U.S. border from Mexico in recent decades.
-Ten migrants died in 2017 after being trapped inside a truck that was parked at a Walmart in San Antonio.
-In 2003, 19 migrants were found in a sweltering truck southeast of San Antonio.
+It’s among the deadliest of the tragedies that have claimed thousands of lives in recent decades as people attempt to cross the U.S. border from Mexico.
+Ten migrants died in 2017 after being trapped inside a truck parked at a Walmart in San Antonio.
+In 2003, the bodies of 19 migrants were found in a sweltering truck southeast of San Antonio.

-The home countries of the immigrants and how long they were abandoned on the side of the road was not immediately known.
+The home countries of the immigrants and how long they were abandoned on the side of the road were not immediately known.

-A city worker at the scene on a remote back road in southwest San Antonio was alerted to the situation by a cry for help shortly before 6 p.m.
-Monday, Police Chief William McManus said.
-Officers arrived to find a body on the ground outside the trailer and a partially opened gate to the trailer, he said.
+Officers arrived to find a body on the ground outside the trailer and a partially opened gate to the trailer.
+Three people were taken into custody, but it was unclear if they were definitively connected with human trafficking, McManus said.

-Hours later, body bags lay spread on the ground near the trailer as a grim symbol of the calamity.
-Bodies still remained inside.

 Of the 16 taken to hospitals with heat-related illnesses, 12 were adults and four were children, said Fire Chief Charles Hood.
 The patients were hot to the touch and dehydrated, and no water was found in the trailer, he said.